-- For Family and/or Senior Homeless Prevention Program (F/SHP) that provides emergency financial assistance and Intellectually Developmentally Disabled (IDD) Group Home Care Program Homeless Prevention include data that is supported in CMIS/HMIS: - o Number of F/SHP clients served with prevention services - o The percent of F/SHP clients returning for prevention services within the last two years - o The average amount of financial assistance provided to each SHP client - o The percent of IDD clients that achieved at least one goal from their plan during the program year.
+- For Family and/or Senior Homeless Prevention Program (F/SHP) that provides emergency financial assistance and Intellectually Developmentally Disabled (IDD) Group Home Care Program Homeless Prevention include data that is supported in CMIS: - Number of F/SHP clients served with prevention services - o The percent of F/SHP clients returning for prevention services within the last two years - o The average amount of financial assistance provided to each SHP client - o The percent of IDD clients that achieved at least one goal from their plan during the program year. - o Discuss the bed cost of your IDD program including the use of other funding sources - For Emergency Shelter / Domestic Violence include data that is supported by your data management system: - The number, a description of, and percent of clients/households that exited to safe, violence free housing from housing programs including the type of program (shelter, transitional housing, rapid rehousing) - o The percent of clients that learned strategies to enhance personal safety - o Discuss the bed cost of your program - For RRH Program include data that is supported in CMIS/HMIS - o The number of and a description of the clients/households served - o The percent of clients that exited to Permanent housing - The percent of returns to homelessness within the last year

-- o Discuss the bed cost of your IDD program including the use of other funding sources - For Emergency Shelter / Domestic Violence and Parks to Work (P2W), include data that is supported by your data management system or CMIS/HMIS: - The number, a description of, and percent of clients/households that exited to safe, violence free housing from housing programs including the type of program (shelter, transitional housing, rapid rehousing) - o The percent of clients that learned strategies to enhance personal safety - o Discuss the bed cost of your program - For RRH and Pay for Success RRH Programs, include data that is supported in CMIS/HMIS - o The number of and a description of the clients/households served - The percent of clients that exited to Permanent housing - o The percent of returns to homelessness within the last year - For PSH Programs include data that is supported in CMIS/HMIS - o The number of and a description of the clients/households served - o The percent of clients that exited to Permanent housing - o The percent of returns to homelessness within the last year - For Supportive Services Only include data that is supported in CMIS/HMIS - o The number of and a description of the clients/households served - The percent of clients that achieved at least one goal from their plan during the program year. - o Discuss the bed cost of your program including the use of other funding sources
+- For PSH Programs include data that is supported in CMIS/HMIS - o The number of and a description of the clients/households served - The percent of clients that exited to Permanent housing - The percent of returns to homelessness within the last year - For Supportive Services Only include data that is supported in CMIS/HMIS - o The number of and a description of the clients/households served - o The percent of clients that achieved at least one goal from their plan during the program year. - o Discuss the bed cost of your program including the use of other funding sources

-23. Data Sources (4000 Characters)
+21. Data Sources (4000 Characters)